-#1: Autism is now a Spectrum based disorder.
+#1: Autism is now a classified as a spectrum-based disorder.
 Specifically, Aspergers Disorder is no longer a diagnostic possibility with the DSM-5.

-#2: A new disorder called Social/Pragmatic Language Disorder is in the DSM-5 and it encompasses someone that does not meet the full diagnostic criteria of Autism such as the restricted and repetitive patterns of behaviors but still has the pragmatic language deficits that cause social problems.
+#2: A new disorder called Social/Pragmatic Language Disorder is in the DSM-5 and it characterizes an individual that does not meet the full diagnostic criteria of Autism including restricted and repetitive patterns of behaviors, yet still displays the pragmatic language deficits that cause social problems.
 In some cases, those diagnosed with Aspergers disorder will meet this condition rather than the new DSM-5 condition if a well established diagnosis is not present.

 Autism Assessments with Dr. Chambers:

 Autism Assessments: An Autism Spectrum evaluation is similar to a learning disability evaluation.
 Many components of neuropsychological testing are the same.
 The assessment of intelligence, a clinical interview, collateral resources, academic functioning, executive dysfunction, learning and memory, adaptive functioning, pragmatic/social language ability, mental health variables, and visual motor skills, are all usually included.
 An evaluation of autism behaviors now and in one’s history is also paramount.
 An Autism Evaluation typically requires 6-12 hours in person.
-This can typically be completed in 2-3 visits depending on the level functioning and the desired outcome [e.g., Regional Center, IEP, 504 Plan, Accommodations etc.].
+This can typically be completed in 1-3 visits depending on the level functioning and the desired outcome [e.g., Regional Center, IEP, 504 Plan, Accommodations etc.].